PICAFlow: Pipeline for Integrative and Comprehensive Analysis of flow/mass cytometry data

 9.2.1) Using hierarchical clustering + k-nearest neighbors approach

-This approach is the one which was initially developed when PICAFlow was created.
+was created.
 Basically, we compute a standard hierarchical clustering analysis on a given subset of the downsampled dataset, which allows users to choose (see below) the optimal number of clusters to retain.
 Afterwards, we apply the clustering obtained in the subset of downsampled dataset to the remaining cells that were not used using a k-nearest neighbors modelling method.
 Finally, using manually-determined thresholds between low and high-expressing cells for each parameter, we collapse the phenotypically close clusters to reduce the total number of clusters to a human-understandable one (typically dozens instead of hundreds or thousands).

 Please note that this specific approach combines both supervised and unsupervised steps, in a way that we like to call a « guided semi-supervised » approach, which allows both flexibility, tuning and robustness of clusters identification.
-Concretely, users will sometimes have to manually determine parameters or values that are dataset-dependent using dedicated functions and command lines already implemented in PICAFlow.
+Concretely, users will sometimes have to manually determine parameters or values that are dataset-dependent using dedicated functions and command lines already implemented in PICAFlow

 9.2.1.1) Initial clustering on training dataset